thatDeryk/internship-management-system/README.md

 ## Description
 Online internship managmenet system was developed to aid the process of appying for internship and keeping track of the interns progress.
-The system was developed using angular and angular material design for the front-end and is surported be a backend written in php and mysqli database.
+The system was developed using angular and angular material design for the front-end and is surported with a backend written in php and mysqli database.